Owen013/OWMouseFix-fork/README.md

 ![image](https://github.com/user-attachments/assets/a3af1d3f-f576-417b-89b4-7e0db5e77dc1)

-this mod fixes mouse input in Outer Wilds. i have no idea how this doesn't already exist, this game came out six years ago. yall have just been living like this?
+this mod fixes mouse input in Outer Wilds.

+i have no idea why this didn't already exist, this game came out six years ago. yall have just been living like this?

 ### explanation: